Le0wl/ada-datastory-website/datastory.md

 Below you can see such a plot obtained by plotly in html format.

+Testing different plotly plots (plot included in _includes folder)

 {% include channels_activity_histogram.html %}

+plot in assets folder but same call

 {% include assets/channels_activity_histogram.html %}

+plot with iframe:

 <iframe src="assets/plots/channels_activity_histogram.html" width="800" height="600"></iframe>